equitymarkets/MQL4_automated_trading/README.md

 # MQL4/5_automated_trading

-EA.mq4 is the template file, not to be used in any serious trading system.
+EA.mq4 is the template file, to be used as a template for any future trading system.
 Most other EAs are variations of this, using various combinations of technical indicators.

 Fibonaccis as inputs seem to show better results.